 If you have the Manage Access, Edit access level for a dashboard, you can edit it.
 To edit an existing dashboard, select Edit dashboard from the dashboard menu:

-From there you enter edit mode, where you can add, move, or edit tiles or filters, edit the dashboard title, and — if the Cross-filtering Labs feature is enabled — enable cross-filtering for the dashboard.
+From there you enter edit mode, where you can add, move, or edit tiles or filters, or edit the dashboard title.

-You can tell you’re in edit mode in a dashboard by the purple toolbar at the top of the dashboard.
+You can tell you’re in edit mode in a dashboard by the blue toolbar at the top of the dashboard.
 You exit edit mode by clicking the Save button in the toolbar.